While the lack of diversity seen on nonprofit boards across the country isn’t a new issue, an organization in Austin

 The New Philanthropists recently held their first meeting at St. David’s Foundation with a focus on addressing diversity-related issues that nonprofits are currently experiencing, in addition to brainstorming how to bring more people of color to boards of nonprofits.

 Even though diversity in tech has been a hot topic for years now, we’re continuing to see that diversity isn’t improving.
 Since boards of both profit and nonprofit organizations help make decisions that impact communities and lives, one could easily say they’re not capable of properly serving and making change.

-William Butler, VP of Community Investments for St. David’s Foundation, shared three reasons why nonprofit boards need to reflect the communities they serve:
+William Buster, VP of Community Investments for St. David’s Foundation, shared three reasons why nonprofit boards need to reflect the communities they serve:

 - Encouraging a sense of affinity

 - Offering cultural understanding that people can see and feel

 - Helping to enhance the nonprofit community as a whole

 - Prepare and support new boards through network support